flipacholas/Architecture-of-consoles/articles/dreamcast.md

 {{< /float_block >}}

 {{% inner_markdown %}}
-VideoLogic chose an alternative approach for the construction of their 3D engine called **Tile-Based Deferred Rendering** or 'TBDR'.
+VideoLogic chose an alternative approach for the construction of their 3D engine called **Tile-Based Deferred Rendering** (TBDR).

-TBDR, instead of rendering a whole frame at once (as traditional **Immediate Mode Renderers** or 'IMR' do), divides the rendering area into multiple sections called 'tiles'.
+Instead of rendering a whole frame at once (as traditional **Immediate Mode Renderers** or 'IMR' do), TBDR divides the rendering area into multiple sections called 'tiles'.
 Then, it carries out the rendering process on each tile individually and the result is combined to form the final frame.

 {{% /inner_markdown %}}
 {{< /float_group >}}

 This innovative design brings interesting advantages:
 - It can be greatly **parallelised**, which significantly reduces bandwidth and power usage.
 - It implements a clever solution to the [**visibility problem**]({{< ref "sega-saturn#an-introduction-to-the-visibility-problem" >}}) by automatically sorting the polygons **from front to back** and then performing [z-tests]({{< ref "nintendo-64#modern-visible-surface-determination" >}}) at the first stages of the pipeline.
-The combination of these tasks not only solves the original problem, but it also **prevents overdraw** (rasterisation of hidden polygons) which wastes resources, degrading performance.
+The combination of these tasks not only solves the original issue, but it also **prevents overdraw** (rasterisation of hidden polygons) which wastes resources and degrades performance.

 It's no surprise that Imagination took this efficient technology forward to build the Series 4 PowerVR cores which powered an incredible number of devices, including the first generation of iPhone, the iPhone 3G, the Nokia N95 and the Dell Axim x51.